 What you’ll study

-In Year 3, you’ll study a combination of core and optional classes to develop the knowledge gained in Years 1 and 2 with a view to studying Honours.
+In Year 3, you’ll study core classes to develop the knowledge gained in Years 1 and 2 with a view to studying Honours.

-Final-year students study core classes as well as a selection of optional classes, which complement the macroeconomics and microeconomics studied in previous years.
-You also undertake a dissertation that requires substantial independent research.
+Final-year students study core classes as well as a selection of optional classes, which complement the Microeconomics and Macroeconomics studied in previous years.
+You also undertake a Dissertation that requires substantial independent research.